ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 to us with respect to how `well` the function is fuzzed.
 Rather they tell us parts about the function e.g. is it a complex function and how much code it reaches, so we will not go in-depth with these columns at this moment.
-Instead we conclude that the a larger fraction of the function is fuzzed (``74.15%``) and it is being analysed by a single fuzzer.
+Instead we conclude that a larger fraction of the function is fuzzed (``74.15%``) and it is being analysed by a single fuzzer.

 The next step is to
 assess what code of the function is being fuzzed.
-To asssess this we use the URL provided by the name of the function to get direct access to the code coverage report affiliated with this Fuzz Introspector report.
+To assess this we use the URL provided by the name of the function to get direct access to the code coverage report affiliated with this Fuzz Introspector report.
 So, we click the URL of the function name in the table, which takes us to the